bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 Explicit Index
 ~~~~~~~~~~~~~~

-Other times, it may be useful to expicitly tell Bokeh which index into a
+Other times, it may be useful to explicitly tell Bokeh which index into a
-ColumnDataSource should be used when drawing a legend item.
-In particuar,
+``ColumnDataSource`` should be used when drawing a legend item.
+In particular,
 if you want to draw multiple legend items for "multi" glyphs such as
 ``MultiLine`` or ``Patches``.
 This is accomplished by specifying an ``index``
 for the legend item as shown below.